m-rivera/m-rivera.github.io/research.md

     apostrophe indicates that it is not the same as the previous QM.

-    By using ONIOM, the excited state was represented, taking into account all of the interactions between it, and its nearest neighbours.
+    By using ONIOM, the excited state was represented, taking into account all the interactions between it, and its nearest neighbours.
 However, the interactions between molecules have many components, some of which reach further than just the neighbouring molecules.
 In particular, electrostatic interactions have a range spanning thousands of atoms, but we are only in a